fsharp/fslang-design/tooling/FST-1029-langversion and preview library functions.md

 # Summary
-[summary]: Allow --langversion:preview to disable compiler warnings from APIs using the ExperimentalAttribute().
+Allow --langversion:preview to disable compiler warnings from APIs using the ExperimentalAttribute().

 # Motivation
 [motivation]: Shipping preview versions of the F# language early is very difficult, because there isn't a delivery mechanism that is seperate from Visual Studio or the DotNet Cli.